fmshot2/multivendor-ecommerce-app/README.md

 ## Follow

-Follow me on linkedIn (https://www.linkedin.com/in/femi-shotola) or on twitter: https://twitter.com/_fmshot for more great open source tools.
+Follow me on LinkedIn (https://www.linkedin.com/in/femi-shotola), Medium (https://medium.com/@femishotolaa) or on twitter: https://twitter.com/_fmshot for more great open source tools.